 Project Updates are provided monthly during the construction season in the District's E-Newsletter.
 Click here to sign up.

-The next planned water main relocation project is Summer 2018 where the District will put water mains in Loch Levon Avenue and Steelhead Avenue.
+The Loch Levon Avenue and Steelhead Avenue project will be completed this summer.
 This will allow the District to turn off the old lines between Dolly Varden and Loch Levon and Loch Levon and Steelhead in the Fall of 2020.

-The next Grid project will be Golden Avenue scheduled for Summer 2020.
+The next Grid project will be Golden Avenue, but timing is still TBD.

 Chapter 5 of the Code of Ordinances.
 Policy regarding service relocations.